 5. Subtle Side Bangs

 Maybe there are some days when you want side bangs, and others where you could do without them.
-Enter: subtle side bangs, a best of both worlds option that allows you to mix up your style, as need be.
-We suggest to start out with a full bang where you can shift it to the side every now and again.
+Enter: subtle side bangs, a best-of-both-worlds option that allows you to mix up your style, as need be.
+We suggest starting out with a full bang where you can shift it to the side every now and again.